-Apprenticeships are a great route for entering the word of work and gaining training, skills and experience in the workplace whilst also earning money along the way.
+Apprenticeships are a great route for entering the world of work and gaining training, skills and experience in the workplace whilst also earning money along the way.

 There’s an apprenticeship for every industry and job that a candidate is interested in, and it’s also now possible to progress to a degree-level apprenticeship.